How to Lower Your Monthly Car Insurance Payments: 3 Tips | Gabi

 Have you ever found a twenty dollar bill in your pant pocket that you didn’t know you had?
 It’s quite a joyous occasion.
 Now imagine you had a pocket that may contain several dozen twenty-dollar bills.
 You’d probably check it, no?

-Slashing your monthly auto insurance bill by hundreds of dollars is pretty much the same thing.
+Have you thought about how to lower your monthly car insurance payments?
+It’s pretty much the same thing.
 Luckily it only takes a few steps.

 Improve Your Credit Score

-You might not be aware of this, but your credit score impacts your car insurance rates.
+You might not be aware of this, but your credit score may impact your monthly car insurance payment, depending on your state.
 The underlying reason is that insurance underwriters (the people who determine who pays what amount for insurance) have determined that people with lower credit scores tend to be more likely to file a claim.

 Of course, you can’t change your credit score overnight–but the sooner you start, the sooner you can reap the benefits.
-According to MyFico.com, there are a few things you can do right now:
+According to Experian.com, there are a few things you can do right now:

 - Check Your Credit Report – Credit score repair begins with your credit report.
 If you haven’t already, request a free copy of your credit report and check it for errors.
 Your credit report contains the data used to calculate your credit score and it may contain errors.
 In particular, check to make sure that there are no late payments incorrectly listed for any of your accounts and that the amounts owed for each of your open accounts is correct.
 If you find errors on any of your reports, dispute them with the credit bureau.